So, you’re prepping your list of New Year’s resolutions, but you’re already suspecting they’ll go up in flames within a few weeks into the new year.

-If you look at highly effective leaders, you’ll realize they have also system.
+If you look at highly effective leaders, you’ll realize they also have a system.
 It’s an intentional system.
 They design it.
 They tweak it.
 They understand it.
-And they’re constantly changing it so it keeps up with the demands that life and leadership keep putting on them.
+And they’re constantly changing it to keep up with the demands that life and leadership keep putting on them.

 When I was a young leader, my system was “more people equals more hours” and “don’t worry, I can handle it.”

 That was a terrible system, to begin with, and eventually, it led me into full-on burnout a decade into my leadership.

 Your system is actually a key to your success.
 If you don’t change your system, success is almost impossible to achieve.

 By the way, if you don’t read all the way through this post and want a new system, click here.
 I’ll share with you the system that changed everything for me and has now helped thousands of leaders get their life and leadership back.

 Moving along, here’s another reason resolutions fail.Your system is actually a key to your success.
 If you don't change your system, success is almost impossible to achieve.
 Click To Tweet

 The problem I had early on in making resolutions is that my resolutions were intentions.
 They were things I wanted to do, but I actually had no plan on how to accomplish them.